Skelmis/cheatsheet.koldfusion.xyz/modules/discord_bots/bot_base/index.rst

     # For more usages, view the Document class linked before.

+    # To create a backup of the collection, simply call
+    await bot.db.run_backup()

 If you do not wish for a database to be setup, simply do this when you initialise the bot.